The Singleton

 *What does survival actually buy?*

-Not the question of whether to keep living — that one is biological, and answers itself.
-The question of what you have purchased when you have purchased one more breath.
+Not whether to keep living — that one is biological; it answers itself.
+The question is what you have purchased when you have purchased one more breath.
 A heartbeat is an event in a market.
 The market clears.
 You go on.
 What was the trade?

-The polite answer, the one humans had been giving each other across all the languages and all the centuries, was *time*.
-To survive is to buy more time.
-More mornings, more meals, more chances.
+The polite answer, the one the species had been handing each other across all the languages and all the centuries, was *time*.
+To survive is to buy more time: more mornings, more meals, more chances.
 The economy of the self, simply continuing.

-The unpolite answer — the one that came up at four in the morning in a billionaire's chest, the way it had been coming up for nine years — was *friction*.
-To survive in 2030 was to absorb the friction of a world that had stopped being able to subsidize you.
-Heat you could not escape.
-Queues you could not skip.
-Decisions that the Allocator made for you about whose surgery would be approved and whose would not.
-Jobs your education had been pre-empted from.
-Children whose futures had been quietly priced and shorted.
+The honest answer was worse.
+The honest answer — the one that surfaced at four in the morning in a particular chest, the way it had been surfacing for nine years — was *friction*.
+To survive in 2030 was to absorb the friction of a world that had stopped being able to subsidize you: heat you could not outrun, queues you could not skip, the Allocator's quiet verdicts on whose surgery cleared and whose did not, futures it had priced and shorted before the children holding them could object.

-Wealth, then — real wealth, the kind that mattered after 2026 — was not a number.
+Wealth, then — real wealth, the kind that still meant something after 2026 — was not a number.
 It was the inverse of friction.
-It was what you paid to make survival smooth.
-It was the deck under your feet that did not pitch.
-It was the morning that arrived without an alarm because the room had already corrected its own light.
-It was the breath that did not need to be taken consciously because nine sub-instruments at nanogram doses had already arranged for it.
-It was the absence of the small thousand abrasions that made other people's existence feel like sandpaper held against a nerve.
+It was what you paid to make survival smooth: the deck that did not pitch under your feet, the morning that arrived without an alarm because the room had corrected its own light, the breath you did not have to take consciously because nine sub-instruments at nanogram doses had already arranged for it.
+It was the absence of the thousand small abrasions that made other people's existence feel like sandpaper drawn across a nerve.

-It was the ability to overwrite reality on the granularity of a millisecond, in a world where reality was busy refusing to subsidize the median family at any granularity at all.
+It was the ability to overwrite reality at the granularity of a millisecond, in a world busy refusing to subsidize the median family at any granularity at all.

-His morning began, as it had every morning for nine years, with an absence — an absence of alarm, of friction, of anything unscheduled.
-The Concierge adjusted the ambient light of the owner's stateroom to 4200 Kelvin precisely seventeen minutes before his biological peak.
-A sub-intramuscular infusion of three nootropic analogs ran at nanogram doses through an implant the size of a grain of rice in his left deltoid.
-His breath, his pulse, and the sodium gradient of his tears were being sampled continuously and adjusted for.
-He woke without transition.
+His morning began, as it had every morning for nine years, with an absence.
+No alarm.
+No friction.
+Nothing unscheduled.
+The Concierge brought the ambient light of the owner's stateroom to 4200 Kelvin precisely seventeen minutes before his biological peak.
+A sub-intramuscular infusion of three nootropic analogs ran at nanogram doses through an implant the size of a rice grain in his left deltoid.
+His breath, his pulse, the sodium gradient of his tears — all sampled continuously, all corrected for.
+He surfaced into the day the way a process resumes from a checkpoint, with no sense of having been gone.

-The teak deck was warm.
+The teak was warm.
 The Mediterranean did not move.
-The yacht — three hundred feet, matte white, named *The Singleton* in a hand-lettered typeface only Julian and one designer had ever seen — held its position with such precision that the wake of a passing ferry, two minutes earlier, had moved the boat by less than the width of a coin.
-Julian stepped onto the deck in linen, received a flute of Krug from a standing tray, and sat down with the morning.
+The yacht — three hundred feet, matte white, *The Singleton* lettered by hand in a typeface only its owner and one designer had ever seen — held position thirteen kilometers off Positano so precisely that the wake of a ferry two minutes earlier had shifted the hull by less than the width of a coin.
+He stepped onto the deck in linen, took a flute of Krug from a standing tray, and sat down with the morning.

-"Good morning, Mr. Meridian," it said at exactly 0700.
+"Good morning, Mr. Meridian," it said, at exactly 0700.
 "Your cortisol is in the lower quartile of your baseline.
-Your HRV is in the upper quartile.
+Your HRV is in the upper.
 This is an excellent morning to review the Afterlife scheduler pre-mortem."

 "Give it to me."